dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ...
 ```

-When you are happy with the file, save it and continue with the next file, if
+When you are happy with the file, save it.
+If there are more merge conflicts, resolve them in the same way.

-there was more merge conflicts.
-**Only when all the merge conflicts are resolved can you continue with the rebase.**
+_Note: Only when all merge conflicts are resolved, rebase can be performed_

 To continue with the rebase.
 In the same PowerShell prompt as you started the
 rebase, you need to do the following: